 - Electron beam lithography involves striking a surface with a beam of electrons with patterning capabilities below 100 nm.

-The earliest forms of lithography used greasy ink to form an image on a piece of limestone that was then etched with acid and treated with gum arabic.
-In a modern press, rollers transfer ink to a thin aluminum plate wrapped around a cylinder.
+The earliest forms of lithography used greasy ink to form an image on a piece of limestone which was then etched with acid and treated with gum arabic.
+In a modern press, rollers transfer ink to a thin aluminium plate wrapped round a cylinder.
 In offset lithography the image is transferred to an intermediate rubber-covered cylinder before being printed

 - Example sentences

 - The editor has not only extended the book's coverage by ten years but has included artists primarily known as etchers, engravers and lithographers.

 - It's not that he's reluctant to work - he has experience as a printer, lithographer and worker in one of Bulgaria's biggest factories, the Kremikovtsi steel works.

 - He came to Indonesia in 1938 as a soldier and a lithographer for the Dutch Army in Indonesia.

 Definition of lithography in:

 What do you find interesting about this word or phrase?